Supriya9003/Zidio-connect/README.md

 <img width="1118" height="614" alt="17560295970893460132622528522368" src="https://github.com/user-attachments/assets/27004ebd-45cc-42f2-9e18-488b4b15701a" />

 # Description
 Our web application empowers users to make donations securely and conveniently.
 Integrated with Razorpay, it ensures a safe and seamless payment experience.
 Users can effortlessly support various causes, contribute to charities, or fund initiatives with confidence.
-The application prioritizes simplicity, enabling users to make a positive impact through hassle-free and secure online donations.
+The application prioritizes
+simplicity, enabling users to make a positive impact through hassle-free and secure online donations.

-Key Features
+# Key Features
-Razorpay Integration: Secure and reliable payment processing through Razorpay, ensuring a trustworthy donation experience.
+1.Razorpay Integration: Secure and reliable payment processing through Razorpay, ensuring a trustworthy donation experience.

-User-Friendly Interface: Intuitive design for a seamless and straightforward donation process, catering to users of all levels of tech-savviness.
+2.User-Friendly Interface: Intuitive design for a seamless and straightforward donation process, catering to users of all levels of tech-savviness.

-Single Charity Donation: Streamlined process focused on supporting a single charity or cause per donation.
+3.Single Charity Donation: Streamlined process focused on supporting a single charity or cause per donation.

-Transaction History: Maintain a transparent and accessible record of users' donation transactions for their reference.
+4.Transaction History: Maintain a transparent and accessible record of users' donation transactions for their reference.

-Responsive Design: Ensure a responsive and adaptable design, allowing users to make donations conveniently from any device.
+5.Responsive Design: Ensure a responsive and adaptable design, allowing users to make donations conveniently from any device.

-Installation
+# Installation
 Step 1: Firstly we install an STS(Spring Tool Suite) IDE.

 Step 2: Open the STS IDE, We Create the Spring Starter Project.